jae-finger/jae-finger.github.io/aboutme.md

 subtitle: 100% that nerd
 ---

-I am an aspiring data science with a background in evolutionary biology.
+I am an aspiring data scientist with a background in evolutionary biology.

 ### Education
 #### Data Science